beilke/photos_heatmap_viewer/README.md

 # Photo Heatmap Viewer

-A tool to visualize a large photo library (65,000+ photos) on a heatmap based on geolocation data extracted from EXIF metadata.
+A tool to visualize a large photo library (1000+ photos) on a heatmap based on geolocation data extracted from EXIF metadata, with support for multiple photo libraries.

 ## Features

+- **Multiple Libraries**: Organize photos into named libraries with separate source directories
+- **Library Filtering**: Filter the map to show specific libraries
 - **SQLite Database**: Efficiently stores metadata for tens of thousands of photos
 - **Parallel Processing**: Multi-threaded photo scanning for faster imports
 - **Heatmap Visualization**: Web-based interactive map showing photo density
 - **Date Filtering**: Filter photos by date range